peteash10/art.peteashton.com/_posts/2010-06-28-8-Bit-Pete-Lectures.md

 image: /assets/images/8bitpetelectures.jpg
 ---

-I had a short period as a [chiptune DJ](https://en.wikipedia.org/wiki/Chiptune) at Kings Heath's fashional Hare and Hounds pub and was asked to show / present something at 7inch Cinema's 8bit night on June 28th 2010.
+I had a short period as a [chiptune DJ](https://en.wikipedia.org/wiki/Chiptune) at Kings Heath's fashionable Hare and Hounds pub and was asked to show / present something at 7inch Cinema's 8bit night on June 28th 2010.
 I ran this video and talked over it, attempting to explain what was going on.

 <iframe src="https://player.vimeo.com/video/12914811" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>